-Ground water is used predominantly for domestic purposes, subsistence farming, and small-scale and largescale commercial farming.
-There are numerous boreholes scattered across the EPL (FIGURE 10).
-Given the nature and scale of the proposed exploration, drilling is unlikely to impact ground water.
-Additionally, the number and wide spread of the existing boreholes, could potentially be used to source water for the project, with permission from the relevant farm owner.
+The available ground water in the proposed area is used predominantly for domestic purposes, subsistence farming, and small-scale and large-scale commercial farming.
+There are numerous boreholes scattered across the EPL (FIGURE 10), which could be potentially used to source water for the proposed project, with permission from the relevant farm owner.
+Considering the nature and scale of the proposed exploration, drilling is unlikely to impact ground water.

-FIGURE 9 - ELEVATION PROFILE ALONG EPL 7214
+FIGURE 9 - ELEVATION PROFILE ALONG EPL 7213

-FIGURE 10 - HYDROLOGY OF EPL 7214
+FIGURE 10 - HYDROLOGY MAP OF THE EPL 7213